 One downside of living in Melrose, however, is that residents on average have to contend with a long commute, spending on average 32.77 minutes every day commuting to work.

-Melrose is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Melrose does not have a public transit system used by locals to get to and from work.

 The per capita income in Melrose in 2022 was $21,976, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $87,904 for a family of four.
 However, Melrose contains both very wealthy and poor people as well.